xdvproject/ripple-lib/docs/index.md

 }).catch(console.error);
 ```

-RippleAPI is designed to work in [Node.js](https://nodejs.org) version **6.11.3**.
-RippleAPI may work on older Node.js versions if you use [Babel](https://babeljs.io/) for [ECMAScript 6](https://babeljs.io/docs/learn-es2015/) support.
+DivvyAPI is designed to work in [Node.js](https://nodejs.org) version **6.11.3**.
+DivvyAPI may work on older Node.js versions if you use [Babel](https://babeljs.io/) for [ECMAScript 6](https://babeljs.io/docs/learn-es2015/) support.

-The code samples in this documentation are written with ECMAScript 6 (ES6) features, but `RippleAPI` also works with ECMAScript 5 (ES5).
+The code samples in this documentation are written with ECMAScript 6 (ES6) features, but `DivvyAPI` also works with ECMAScript 5 (ES5).
 Regardless of whether you use ES5 or ES6, the methods that return Promises return [ES6-style promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).

 <aside class="notice">
 All the code snippets in this documentation assume that you have surrounded them with this boilerplate.